edoardottt/scilla/README.md

   - [ ] DNS enumeration

-  - [ ] username and password field autodetection

   - [ ] Progress bar

   - [x] Build an Input Struct and use it as parameter